ryanwon7/lee-tkma/README.md

 2. Global styles are in `src/assets/styles/global.css`
 3. The template includes a comprehensive color system with primary, secondary, and accent colors

-### Logo & Branding

-The template includes a built-in church SVG icon that's used throughout the site.
-To customize:

-1. Replace the SVG icon in `src/components/Global/Header.astro` and `src/components/Global/Footer.astro`
-2. Update favicon in `public/favicon.svg`
-3. Modify the site manifest in `public/site.webmanifest`

 ### Images